 International cellular talk: While roaming outside of the U.S, talk (including calls to a number inside the U.S.) generally costs $.20 per minute for both incoming and outgoing calls.
 It’s the same when you call other countries while being inside the U.S.

-International Wi-Fi talk: This shares the same rate as that of Google Voice or Google Hangout: Always free when calling a number inside the States.
+International Wi-Fi talk: This shares the same rate as Google Voice: Always free when calling a number inside the States.
 Calls to other countries cost somewhere between $.01 to $.20/minute.

 Data cost: Google Fi charges another $10 per 1GB no matter where you are (in or out of the U.S.) with Bill Protection kicking in at 6GB for the single-user plan — data above 6GB is free.
 (If you use over 15GB, though, the speed will be throttled down for the rest of the billing cycle.)
 In other words, for a single line, you’ll never pay more than $80 (text and talk included) per billing cycle, period.
 You can think of Fi as a $60/month unlimited data plan, plus the option to pay less if you use less than 6GB/month.